CosmWasm/book/src/basics/good-practices.md

 # }
 ```

-I changed the visibility of all modules - as our crate can now be used as a dependency.
+We've changed the visibility of all modules so our crate can now be used as a dependency.
-If someone would like to do so, he may need access to handlers or state.
+Someone using it as a dependency may need access to handlers or state.

 The next step is to create a tool generating actual schemas.
-We will do it by creating
+We'll do this by creating
-an binary in our crate.
+a binary in our crate.
 Create a new `bin/schema.rs` file:

 ```rust,noplayground
 use contract::msg::{ExecuteMsg, InstantiateMsg, QueryMsg};